a free articulation management system for REAPER

 - For example Spitfire’s Chamber Strings Ensembles patch running in Kontakt

-- Banks define a set of articulations that typically describe some multi-articulation patch
+- A Bank defines a set of articulations that typically describes some multi-articulation patch

 - Factory banks are distributed with Reaticulate and you won’t directly change these, but